DanielKehoe/learn-rails-copilot/10_Introduction.md

 ### A Note to Reviewers and Teachers

 This book approaches the subject differently than most introductions to Rails.
-In this book, rather than show the student how to use scaffolding, I introduce the model-view-controller design pattern by creating the components manually.
-Lastly, though every other Rails tutorial shows how to use a database, this book doesn't, because I want the book to be a short introduction and I believe the basic principles of a web application stand out more clearly without adding a database to the application.
+Though every other Rails tutorial shows how to use a database, this book doesn't, because I want the book to be a short introduction and I believe the basic principles of a web application stand out more clearly without adding a database to the application.
+Also, rather than show the student how to use scaffolding, I introduce the model-view-controller design pattern by creating the components manually.

 Though this tutorial is not a typical Rails introduction, I hope you'll agree that it does a good job in preparing Rails beginners for continued study, whether it is a course or more advanced books.

 ### Using the Book in the Classroom